x-technology/GooseOps/docs/sessions/event-27th-February-2021-GooseOps-introduction.md

 ### Description

 Hi, I'm Andrew.
 For the last 10+ years I was a developer working with multiple languages, such as C++, C#, Java, PHP, JavaScript, Node.JS.
-Over this time I participated in multiple projects from garage startups to FinTech and Banking Software.
+Over this time I participated in different projects from garage startups to FinTech giants and Banking Software.
 For now, I'm mostly concerned about cloud computing and golang development.

 I will be sharing a lot of interesting things about Docker, Kubernetes, Terraform and using DevOps for automation build, test, deploy flows into an open source project.
 So, please stay tuned!